apexu06/tauri-bs-browser/README.md

 # Beat Saber Browser
-A simple **Beat Saber** map browser written in TypeScript and Rust.
+A simple **Beat Saber** map browser written in Svelte, TypeScript and Rust.